 How Grant Hanley salvaged his Scotland Euro 2024 chances at Norwich and his Billy Gilmour testimonial

+How Grant Hanley salvaged Scotland Euro 2024 chances at Norwich and his Billy Gilmour testimonial

 This season has taught Grant Hanley not to look too far ahead.
 “It’s only one day at a time,” says the Scotland defender, who is just glad to be in provisional squad for Euro 2024.
 A few months ago, his participation was in serious doubt.